-COVID-19 Pandemic and the Current Economic Environment
+Current Economic Environment

-UNIFI was able to navigate the negative effects of the COVID-19 pandemic to minimize the overall impact to UNIFI for fiscal 2022 and the first quarter of fiscal 2023.
-However, the current economic environment and significant decrease in textile product demand has adversely impacted our consolidated sales and profitability during the current period.
-In addition to the current unfavorable economic environment and the inventory destocking measures taken by brands and retailers, the following pressures have continued from fiscal 2022: (i) the impact of inflation on consumer spending, (ii) rising interest rates, (iii) the Russia-Ukraine conflict, (iv) global input cost volatility, and (v) supply chain disruption and unpredictability.
-UNIFI will continue to monitor these and other aspects of the current economic environment, and work closely with stakeholders to ensure business continuity and liquidity.
+The current economic environment and significant decrease in textile product demand has adversely impacted our consolidated sales and profitability in fiscal 2023.
+In addition to the current unfavorable economic environment and the inventory destocking measures taken by brands and retailers, the following pressures have continued from fiscal 2022 into fiscal 2023: (i) the impact of inflation on consumer spending, (ii) rising interest rates, (iii) the Russia-Ukraine conflict, (iv) global input cost volatility, and (v) supply chain disruption.
+UNIFI will continue to monitor these and other aspects of the current economic environment and work closely with stakeholders to ensure business continuity and liquidity.